anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 # Discovery {#jr-disc}

-The order in which the two alternatives of step 1 are tried is installation dependent.
-The trigger for discovery in Step 2 is implementation dependent.
+## Discovery operations by Join-Proxy

+In order to accomodate automatic configuration of the Join-Proxy, it must discover the location and a capabilities of the Registar.
+{{Section 10.2 of I-D.ietf-anima-constrained-voucher}} explains the basic mechanism, and this section explains the extensions required to discover if stateless operation is supported.

 ### CoAP discovery {#coap-disc}

-The discovery of the coaps Registrar, using coap discovery, by the stateless Join Proxy follows sections 6.3 and 6.5.1 of {{I-D.ietf-anima-constrained-voucher}}.
+{{Section 10.2.2 of I-D.ietf-anima-constrained-voucher}} describes how to use CoAP Discovery.
+The stateless Join Proxy requires a different end point that can accept the JPY encapsulation.

 The stateless Join Proxy can discover the join-port of the Registrar by sending a GET request to "/.well-known/core" including a resource type (rt) parameter with the value "brski.rjp" {{RFC6690}}.
 Upon success, the return payload will contain the join-port of the Registrar.

 ~~~~